 1. Taking Interest: people in healthy relationships take interest in one another.
 This is usually done in a variety of ways from asking how someone is doing (and not just in the small-talk-passing-on-the-street kind of way), inviting them to do things, and asking deeper questions about how they experienced something rather than just what they did.

 2. Acceptance & Respect: this means accepting what we have come to know about the other person and continuing to treat him/her with respect.
 When we really get to know someone, we find out things that are not that great about them, and they find out the same about us.
 Continuing to hold the other person in a positive light (and you being held in a positive light too!), are essential practices in healthy relationships.
+This is otherwise known as unconditional love.
 Additionally, people in the happiest relationships also talk favorably about each other in social situations, and also try to honor the preferences the other person has for things.

 3. Benefit of the Doubt: people in healthy relationships tend to see negative things the other person has done as honest mistakes or due to difficult circumstances, and attribute positive things as the result of the other person just being a good person, due to hard work, or other positive character traits.